Character Values – Improving the success, behaviour, mental health and wellbeing of our students

 In year 6, the children adopt the character values of either Castle Rock High School or Newbridge High School.
 They are given an individual character values tracker at the start of the summer term which they use to record their success so far.
 On transition days, they take these trackers with them to show how their skills are developing.

-Newbridge High School have chosen to present and embed this approach by promoting a number of key character values that will be woven into the curriculum and pastoral programme.
+The Newbridge School have chosen to present and embed this approach by promoting a number of key character values that will be woven into the curriculum and pastoral programme.
 We are working towards the Route to Resilience accreditation in conjunction with Wellbeing Education.

 It is about how we can help our students develop their own ‘best version of themselves’ and make the most of opportunities in school and life, now and into the future.